John Barr (footballer, born 1917)

 John Millar Barr (9 September 1917 – 27 March 1997) was a Scottish footballer, who played as a centre back.
 Barr, born in Bridge of Weir, Renfrewshire, began his career in the late 1930s with Third Lanark.
-Spending two years at Cathkin Park, Barr's career was – like many players – interrupted by the onset of the Second World War, and he missed several years, primarily due to being held prisoner in Germany for four years.
+Spending two years at Cathkin Park, Barr then signed for QPR on 24 May 1939.
+Barr's career was – like many players – interrupted by the onset of the Second World War, and he missed several years, primarily due to being held prisoner in Germany for four years.